Ufinator/NewsApp-Backend/README.md

 # About
 </div>

-__NewsApp__ is a simple App, that is displaying the current news for the school or business.
+__NewsApp__ is a simple App, that can displaying the current news from the school or business.
 Every news field in the application can be set by the administrator and the users will get a notification after an update.
 Stay tuned!

 <div align="center">